alankent/OrdinaryCartoonMaker/README.md

 You can also enter dialog, which controls the face to do an approximate lip-sync.
 A track is added to display the captions bubbles.

+You can also record a animation clip via the VMC protocol (I use the VSeeFace app to generate VMC data via a webcam and UltraLeap camera).
+You click the `Start Receiving VMC Packets` button first, then `Record` / `Stop Recording` buttons will appear.
+The recorded animation clip will be added as a new override track to the animation track for the character.

 ## Screenplay

 Screenplays must be formatted in a particular way to be processed by